 The formal project deliverables are two seminars and a written dissertation.
+Examination committee will assess the quality of the theis document and students' defense.

 • Seminars

 The seminar is a formal presentation on the project given to members of staff, together with any other students who wish to attend.
 The duration is about 30 minutes, which includes reasonable time for questions.